Monument to the Carta Magna and Four Regions of Argentina: History

 The monument is one of the most renowned in the city.
-Although the founding stone was set in 1910 when the Catalan Agustí Querol Subirats began its design, he died shortly and the building of the monument suffered many setbacks taking a long time to build.
+Designed by the Catalan sculptor Agustí Querol Subirats, there were several setbacks in the construction of the monument.
 After Querol’s death, Cipriano Folgueras was assigned the project but he also died in the meantime and so the monument’s rising was further delayed.
 (The work was later completed by Antonio Moliné.)
 Another delay was due to a strike by Italian workers in the quarries of Carrara.
 And another was due to a storm, September 20, 1914, when part of the work was already positioned in Buenos Aires.
 Due to the storm, the left arm of the marble statue was broken off, and had to be reattached.

 Another unfortunate event occurred in 1916 when the ocean liner (the Príncipe de Asturias Ship) that was carrying the materials for the monument sank midway.

 In 1917 Spain requested replacements for lost materials.
 These were sent two years later, and once arrivals were retained by Customs, causing a bureaucratic mess.

 Finally, the stunning 24.5 m marble and brass monument was finished and inaugurated in 1927.
 The monument was inaugurated on March 13, 1927, with a speech by the Argentina president Marcelo T. de Alvear.

 In 1934 took place in its surroundings closing of the International Eucharistic Congress.
 For this he covered the monument with a cross of 35 m in height.
 After Mass, and to the more than one million people attended the event, was heard over the loudspeakers and thanks to a radio broadcast with the Vatican Pope Pius XI bless the present.

 The event was presided by Cardinal Eugenio Pacelli, the future pope Pius XII.